meghanlacoste/FrequencyTable/README.md

                 case FRQTABLE: {

-                    //calculate the frequency of the data item
+                    // calculate FREQUENCY of each different value

+                    // read the items stored in the main

+                    // if data item does not equal previous item{
+                    // create new value;}
+                    // if data item equals previous item{
+                    //increase counter (frequency) of value by 1;}
-                    // frequency
+                    //

                     for (int i = 0; i < sdItems; i++) {
                         difference = (Data[i] - sdAve);